Greekforce1821/Semaphores_Processes/README.md

 ## Error codes

-**Helper** has an integrated error system with numerical codes.
+**Semaphores_Processes** has an integrated error system with numerical codes.
 Each code corresponds to a string explaining the error.
 Below, you will find the table of possible errors:

 | Exit code | Description |
 | :---------: |  :---------:  |